IHS IS BRINGING TWO WORLDS OF MEDICINE TOGETHER TO TREAT PAIN BETTER: SAFE AND EFFECTIVELY... IT'S TIME.

-I am the youngest girl in a family of three older brothers.
+I am the youngest and only girl in a family of three older brothers.
 With an Irish and German background, my family didn’t communicate our feelings very much growing up, but my brother David did.
 He was the most loving one in our family.
 He always said “I love you” and would literally give you the shirt off his back if you needed it.

 I remember moving into the college dorms as a freshman.
-We brought 3 cars of my stuff and it was all over the parking lot.
-My father saw the size of my room for 3 girls and got overwhelmed and upset wondering how I would fit everything.
+We brought three cars of my stuff and it was all over the parking lot.
+My father saw the size of my room for three girls and got overwhelmed and upset wondering how I would fit everything.
 I began crying and started putting everything back in the car and there was David, on the opposite side of the car, taking everything back out.
 He said, “Don’t worry about Dad.
 He’ll calm down.
 We’ll get it all in there.”
-That is David, always trying to make you happy, always giving love even at his own expense with the hopes of receiving true love back.
+That is David: always trying to make you happy, always giving love even at his own expense with the hopes of receiving true love back.
 Unconditional love is all he really wanted, needed and deserved.

 On 10/09/2008, five o'clock in the morning, my 71 year old Mother went downstairs to let her dog out when she found my 43 year old brother, David, dead on the floor.
 He died of an opioid and alcohol overdose following his 20-year battle with addiction.